xibosignage/xibo-manual/source/en/tour_cms_navigation.md

 ![Column Visibility](img/v4_tour_cms_navigation_column_visibility.png)

 If too many columns have been selected to fit your screen size additional rows will be hidden.
-These can be viewed by clicking on the + icon at the beginning of the row!
+These can be viewed by clicking on the + icon at the beginning of the row:

 ![Additional Rows](img/v4_tour_cms_navigation_grids_addtional_rows.png)